LennaHammer/English/EVP/out/words_adjective.md

 ## 706. social ## adjective
 /ˈsoʊ.ʃəl/ GOING OUT
 [B1]relating to the things you do with other people for enjoyment when you are not working
-- I had an active social life when I in college.
+- I had an active social `life` when I in college.
 - The language school organizes social events for the students.

 ## 707. soft ## adjective
 /sɑft/ GENTLE
 [B1]not forceful, loud or easily noticed
-- a soft voice/sound/music
+- a soft `voice/sound/music`
 - She likes soft pastel colors.

 ## 708. sore ## adjective
 /sɔːr/ PAINFUL
 [B1]painful, especially when touched
-- I've got a sore throat.
+- I've got a sore `throat`.
 - My feet are sore from all that walking.
 - All the dust made my eyes sore.